 Our network welcomes and includes 2SLGBTQIA+ people, (im)migrant communities, and people with disabilities.
 The WSN leads by centering the voices of women and non-binary people within the labour movement.

-Worker Solidarity Network gratefully acknowledges the financial support of the British Columbia General Employees’ Union, the Greater Victoria Savings & Credit Union Legacy Fund, the Law Foundation of BC, UFCW 1518, Vancouver Coastal Health, the Victoria Foundation, and the Victoria Labour Council.
+Worker Solidarity Network gratefully acknowledges the financial support of the BC Notary Foundation, British Columbia General Employees’ Union, the Greater Victoria Savings & Credit Union Legacy Fund, the Law Foundation of BC, UFCW 1518, Vancouver Coastal Health, Vancouver Foundation, Victoria Foundation, and the Victoria Labour Council.